BalliuLab/FastGxC/README.md

-# FastGxC: A powerful and computationally efficient software for context-specific eQTL mapping in single-cell omics data
+# FastGxC: A powerful and computationally efficient software for context-specific eQTL mapping in single-cell genomics data

 FastGxC was originally developed for single-cell data, where each individual contributes gene expression measurements across multiple cell types.